johnsblevins/AzureLandingZones/templates/entlz/README.md

 If existing subscription IDs are provided as pipeline parameters they will be renamed with the above naming standard and moved to the correspondong management group.
 If subscription IDs are not provided the pipeline will attempt to create new EA subscriptions and move them to their corresponding management groups.

-## Pipeline 3 - Deploy Platform Management
+## 3. Deploy Platform Management Components
 The starter pipeline is included at [.github/workflows/entlz-3-platform-management.yml](../../.github/workflows/entlz-3-platform-management.yml).
 The pipeline is configured by default to be manually executed.
 Before deploying the pipeline customize the environment variables at the top of the template to fit the environment.
 These include:

     entlzprefix (required):